 The physical demands described here are representative of that which an employee encounters while performing the essential functions of this job.
 Reasonable accommodations can be made to enable individuals with disabilities to perform the essential functions

 - Working with children and youth involves extensive physical activity, mental alertness and enthusiasm

 - Good general health, physical stamina and emotional stability are essential

-- Ability to hear within normal range, and communicate effectively in person or via telephone in a manner which can be understood by those with whom the person is speaking, including a diverse population
+- Ability to hear within normal range and communicate effectively in person or via telephone in a manner that can be understood by those with whom the person is speaking, including a diverse population

-- Requires physical ability to sit at key board for long periods of time and manual dexterity to operate word processing equipment with skill, speed and accuracy
+- Requires physical ability to sit at the keyboard for long periods of time and manual dexterity to operate word processing equipment with skill, speed and accuracy

 - Ability to move quickly to address emergency or potentially dangerous situations